vicgpt/Reinforcement-Learning/README.md

 # Multi-Arm-Bandits
-Implementation of multi arm bandits for various use cases
+Implementation of multi arm bandits for online testing